 That said, the majority of the biggest bass (10 lbs. and up) on Chickamauga Lake are probably caught in February and March.
 Fishing for big bass that time of year, you will NOT catch a lot of fish.
 But it is the best time to catch trophy bass.
 Gabe Keen's Tennessee State Record bass (15 lbs.
 3 ounces) was caught on Chickamauga Lake Feb.
 13, 2015.

 The AVERAGE size catfish we catch weighs between five and ten pounds.
 For many (or most) anglers, that's big and we catch those year-round (especially April thru October).
 However our guides usually consider a trophy cat as anything 30 lbs. and up.
-It varies year-to-year based on weather conditions, but the best time of year for those is usually late March through early May, with April normally being the prime month.
-Fall months, as the weather and water cools, can often be good months as well.
+It varies year-to-year based on weather conditions, but the best time of year for those is usually late March through early June, with late April and May normally being the prime months.
+Fall months, as the weather and water cools, can often be good trophy catfish months as well.

 Our smallmouth fishery is best in the tailwaters downstream from Chickamauga Dam.
 Catching trophy smallmouth (4 lbs. and up) is a moving target and some years are better than others.
 However again, April thru early June is our favorite time.
 If we're catching smallmouth (or largemouth) in the tailwaters we often do "Combo Trips," spending part of our fishing day pursuing bass using live bait, and part of our fishing day catfishing.
-Those combo trips are seasonal, depending upon the bite.
+Those combo trips are seasonal and dependent on water flow conditions, depending upon the bite.
 The hot weather months are definitely the worst time to try and catch smallmouth.
 Return to Questions

 How far in advance do we need to contact you to book a fishing trip?

 This is EXTREMELY variable and difficult to predict.
-Our high-demand dates, especially spring weekends, regularly book up a month or two in advance (sometimes much more).
+Our high-demand dates, especially spring weekends, regularly book up two months in advance (sometimes much more).
 If you can come on a weekday you stand a better chance of booking a date with less notice.
 And during the summer tourist season, we are often able to accommodate trips on less notice.
-But as a rule, you should always try and book as far out as you possibly can... but never hesitate to contact us about a potential trip even if it is one short notice.
+But as a rule, you should always try and book as far out as you possibly can... but never hesitate to contact us about a potential trip even if it is on short notice.
 Return to Questions

 Where is the best place to stay if we come from out-of-town for a fishing trip?